 Restricted Classroom or Internet Sources: These are sources that can only be retrieved by certain audiences.
 This might include sources from a restricted class website or learning management system.

 Reference Examples: Examples of the most common types of works are included so you can model these examples.
+(Also, see the 7th Edition Quick Reference Guide attached at the bottom of this section.)

 Missing Reference Information: Table of solutions for creating references when information is missing.
 Some examples are also provided.